Balance your Hormones to Burn Fat

 Foods that offer a good amount of fiber, such as bananas, raisins, artichokes, oats, nuts, and beans, will help improve the state of your digestive system.
 And don’t forget to drink two liters of water per day (up to three in summer) to increase your metabolism and give your body the amount of fluids it needs to eliminate toxins through urine and perspiration.

-It’s true – some parts of the body are more difficult to target weight loss than others, and it all depends on the individual and their habits, but “hormones” also play a role.
-A person who produces a large amount of estrogen (female) will typically have bulky hips and thighs, for example.
+Hormones play a role in reducing fat, but diet is very important.
+A person who produces a large amount of estrogen (female) will typically store more fat, for example.
 So there’s a specific hormone therapy to achieve balance in each part of the body:

-If your stomach is a little flabby it’s not only because you’re eating too much.
-Fat stored in the abdomen is due to excessively high levels of the hormone cortisol (also known as the stress hormone).
+If your stomach is a little flabby it may not only be because you’re eating too much.
+Fat stored in the abdomen could be due to excessively high levels of the hormone cortisol (also known as the stress hormone).
 That’s why people who spend long hours at work or under pressure tend to store fat in this region.

-One of the things that many women desire is to have a nice derriere, but without being too large.
-If you find you’re storing more fat in this area, as we mentioned above it’s usually because of higher than normal estrogen production.
+One of the things that many women desire a nice derriere, but without being too large.
+High levels of estrogen production could be affecting your appearance.
 To counter this effect, eat vegetables belonging to the cruciferous family – like broccoli or cauliflower.
 They’re rich in phytochemicals that help neutralize this hormone.
 Other options include flaxseeds, chia seeds, sesame seeds, red grapes, and pomegranate.